Galatasaray S.K. (women's football): Senior Women's Team

+In the 2022-23 Super League season, the team played semi-finals in the play-offs, losing to Fenerbahçe S.K..
+The team finished the 2023-24 Super League season as champion.

+Previous names

 Stadium

 The team played their home matches in the 2021-2022 season at Yeşilova Kemal Aktaş Stadium situated in Küçükçekmece district of Istanbul Province.
 In the 2022-23 season, they play the home matches at the club-owned training stadium of Florya Metin Oktay Facilities located in the Florya neighborhood of Bakırköy district in Istanbul.